-We are proud to continue making a positive change to social issues such as education, health and wellness, economic development and environmental sustainability.
-Year on year, we continue to sponsor initiatives outside our company such as the financial support to the Al Noor Training Centre for Children with Special Needs, the Rashid Pediatric Therapy Centre, and The Angel Appeal.
-At SMG we believe that acting responsibly and giving back to society makes us a more effective organization.
+We are proud to continue making positive contributions to social issues such as education, health and wellness, economic development and environmental sustainability in the UAE.
+Year on year, we continue to support centers and initiatives such as Al Noor Training Centre for Children with Special Needs, the Rashid Pediatric Therapy Centre, and The Angel Appeal.
+At SMG we believe that such community support improves our social awareness as an organization and benefits those in need.